openvinotoolkit/openvino/docs/MO_DG/prepare_model/convert_model/Convert_Model_From_TensorFlow.md

 prune these operations by explicit specification of input nodes using the ``--input`` or ``--output`` options.
 To determine custom input nodes, visualize a model graph in the TensorBoard.

-To generate TensorBoard logs of the graph, use the Model Optimizer ``--tensorboard_logs`` command-line option.
+To generate TensorBoard logs of the graph, use Model Conversion API ``tensorboard_logs`` command-line parameter.

 TensorFlow 2 SavedModel format has a specific graph structure due to eager execution.
 In case of pruning, find custom input nodes in the ``StatefulPartitionedCall/*`` subgraph.